Are you trying to generate more traffic and conversions from your content marketing?

 Start by checking for broken links.
-This will give you an effective “excuse” for reaching out.
+This will give you a good reason to reach out.

-Make sure your content is a good fit, and then find the right person to reach out to.
+Make sure your content is a good fit.
+Then, identify the right person to reach out to.
 Use the principles from chapter 5 to find the right contact.

 Use this on high-profile influencers and authoritative sites.

-Let’s use the “productivity hacks” niche as a hypothetical example.
+Let’s use the “productivity hacks” niche as an example.
 Let’s say I wanted to get a link from this article: